tnaomi/alx-polly/.trae/rules/project_rules.md

 - Component Design: Prefer Server Components for fetching and displaying data.
 Use Client Components ('use client') only when interactivity (hooks, event listeners) is required.
 - Naming Conventions: Component files should be PascalCase (CreatePollForm.tsx).
 Utility and action functions should be camelCase (submitVote.ts).
 - Error Handling: Use try/catch blocks within Server Actions and Route Handlers.
 Use Next.js error.tsx files for handling errors within route segments.
 - API Keys & Secrets: Never hardcode secrets.
-Use environment variables (.env.local) for Supabase URL and keys, accessed via process.env.NEXT_PUBLIC_SUPABASE_URL and process.env.SUPABASE_SECRET_KEY.
+Use environment variables (.env.local) for Supabase URL and keys, accessed via process.env.NEXT_PUBLIC_SUPABASE_URL and process.env.NEXT_PUBLIC_SUPABASE_ANON_KEY.

 ## Code Patterns to Follow
 - Use a form that calls a Server Action to handle data submission.
 This keeps client-side JavaScript minimal.